shx13/Drug-Wars/README.md

 To create a new version of the game (or a translation), just go to app/config/ and edit options.php file.
 There's a second file called options.drugwars.php, it contains the configuration of original 1984 game.
 If you want to use it, just change the name of the file to options.php.

+## Installation:

+1. Download or clone PHP-Wars repository.
+2. Run 'composer install' in its folder to set up autoloader and download dependencies.
+3. Run sql commands from _installdb folder (you can remove the folder afterwards).
+This will set up a database required by Top Scores.

 ## Live version:
 You can see the live version with the options.drugwars.php file loaded at: https://gamegraveyard.net/drugwars/